 - Scrunch some tin foil

-If these sounds don’t elicit a response, take your cat to the vet to have its hearing tested.
+If these sounds don’t elicit a response, take your cat to the vet to test its hearing.
 If it does and your car moves its ears or swishing its tail, it’s sadly ignoring you.

 Age-related issues are sometimes responsible for cats ignoring their owners.
 As cats get older, their bodies begin to slow down, and they need more rest than they did before.
 This means your cat might not have the energy to react to you.
 In fact, if you interrupt its rest, it’s likely to become grumpy and avoid you as a result.